CGLemon/Sayuri/README.md

     $ cmake .. -DBLAS_BACKEND=CUDA

 Accelerate the network fowardind pipe by GPUs.
-CUDA and cuDNN are required.
+CUDA and cuDNN are both required.
 It will be faster than CUDA-only in the most cases.

     $ cmake .. -DBLAS_BACKEND=CUDNN